-Broadly, I teach in the areas of English and Comparative Literature, Canadian Studies, Cultural studies, Film and Media Studies, Petrocultures and Energy Humanities, and Rhetoric and Writing Studies Pedagogy.
-More specifically, my teaching focuses on representations of social justice issues in literature, film and media, often from an intersectional feminist perspective.
+Broadly, I teach in the areas of the Energy Humanities, Cultural Studies, Film and Media Studies, Comparative Literature, Canadian Studies, and Writing Studies Pedagogy.
+More specifically, my teaching focuses on representations of environmental and social justice issues in literature, film and media, from an intersectional feminist perspective.

-I am interested in visual and textual resistance narratives and the reception of those discourses within the larger matrix of white colonial patriarchy, as people seek justice, whether it is around historical injustices around gender, race and class, such as the historical experiences of women, the internment of “enemy aliens” during the Second World War, or ongoing practices of exclusion that are part and parcel of twenty-first century Canadian and global oil culture.
+I am interested in visual and textual resistance projects that aim to disrupt the larger matrix of white colonial patriarchy, as people seek to recalibrate gendered, racialized, and class relations that are part of ongoing practices of exclusion in twentieth and twenty-first century Canadian global oil culture.

-I am willing to consider graduate supervision in any of the following areas: Petrocultures, Energy Humanities and Eco-criticism; Critical Race theory, Human Rights and Social Justice Issues; Canadian Literature, Film, and Media Studies; Comparative Literature; Women’s Literature; Motherhood Studies; Communication, Rhetoric and Writing Studies
+I am willing to consider graduate supervision in any of the following areas: Petrocultures, Energy Humanities and Eco-criticism; Women’s and Gender Studies; Critical Race theory, Human Rights and Social Justice Issues; Canadian Literature, Film, and Media Studies; Documentary; Comparative Literature; Women’s Literature; Motherhood Studies; Communication, Rhetoric and Writing Studies

 A Selection of Courses Taught

 Anglais 328: Canadian Women’s Narratives

 Comparative Literature 372 & 472: Comparative Studies in Canadian Prose

 Etudes Canadiennes (ETCAN) 501 Méthodologie de recherché/ Research Methodology